fimbullinter/wotan/docs/recipes/tslint-type-check.md

 ## The Solution

-Wotan has two builtin rules to report syntactic and semantic errors as lint failures: `syntaxcheck` and `typecheck`.
+Wotan has two builtin rules to report syntactic and semantic errors as lint findings: `syntaxcheck` and `typecheck`.
 Both rules need type information (`-p` CLI argument) to work.

 1. Enable both rules in your `.wotanrc.yaml`:
     ```yaml